The Amber Sexalogy

 The Amber Sexalogy is a 2006 Malaysian compilation of six short films by Azharr Rudin.
 It premiered at the 2006 Singapore International Film Festival.
 It was distributed in Malaysia on DVD.

-Synopsis
+Content

 Five out of the six shorts chronicle the various stages of a romantic affair between Amber (Melissa Maureen Rizal) and Harris/Man (who is played by three different actors: Gavin Yap, Mark Teh, Alvin Wong).
 The final short, Majidee, does not feature Amber but instead has Harris (Tora Andika) having a conversation with a man (Azman Hassan) while walking through Kuala Lumpur.